junk495/Kukirin-G2-Pro---UART-Communication-Protocol/README.md

 # Kukirin G2 Pro UART Communication Protocol
-## Reverse Engineering Documentation (V15)
+## Reverse Engineering Documentation (V16 - Final & Complete)

 ### Introduction
-This repository documents the reverse-engineered UART communication protocol between the display TFM13-FEIMI-16 (master) and the motor controller FM-G2-PRO-XS (slave) of the Kukirin G2 Pro e-scooter.
-All information was gathered by analyzing the data stream and validated through extensive testing, including physical hardware validation with the original motor controller.
+This document details the reverse-engineered UART communication protocol for the Kukirin G2 Pro e-scooter, specifically between the display (master) and the motor controller (slave).
+Information was gathered through data stream analysis and validated with a custom ESP32-based controller emulator.
 This documentation is intended for educational purposes and for developers interested in understanding or customizing the scooter's behavior.
-Validation Status: The protocol has been successfully validated using an Arduino Mega 2560 emulating the motor controller and physical tests with the original hardware (wheel lifted, controlled inputs, menu parameter changes).
-All critical features have been confirmed.
-The protocol is 100% functional and production-ready.
+Validation Status: The protocol is 100% functionally understood and validated.
+All features, including the dynamic speed checksum, have been successfully implemented, eliminating all communication errors (like E-006).
 Completion Status:

 TX Packets: 20/20 Bytes (100%) fully understood and validated
-RX Packets: 15/16 Bytes (93.8%) understood (1 byte has no observable function)
+RX Packets: 16/16 Bytes (100%) functionally understood and validated
 Display Menu Parameters: 9/9 (100%) mapped and validated
-Overall Protocol Coverage: 99.4% functional understanding

 ## 1. Physical Interface